 The active mortality rates were based on 90 percent of the RP-2014 Employee Mortality Tables for males and females.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the mortality projection scale (MP-2018).
+The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the mortality projection scale MP-2018.

+Additional Actuarial Methods and Assumptions:

+Valuation Date August 31, 2021 rolled forward to

+August 31, 2022

+Actuarial Cost Method Individual Entry-Age Normal

+Inflation 2.30%

+Single Discount Rate 3.91% as of August 31, 2022

+Aging Factors

+Based on plan specific experience

+Third-party administrative expenses

+related to the delivery of health care

-Valuation Date August 31, 2020 rolled forward to August 31, 2021 Individual Entry-Age Normal Actuarial Cost Method Inflation 2:30% Single Discount Rate 1.95% as of August 31, 2021 Based on plan specific experience Aging Factors Third-party administrative expenses related to the delivery of health care benefits are included in the ageadjusted claims costs.
-Expenses Salary Increases 3.05% to 9.05%, including inflation Ad Hoc Post-Employment Benefit Changes
+related to the delivery of health care benefits are included in the age-

+Expenses adjusted claims costs.

+Salary Increases 3.05% to 9.05%, including inflation

+Ad Hoc Post-Employment Benefit Changes None

+The initial medical trend rates were 8.50 percent for Medicare retirees and 7.25 percent for non-Medicare retirees.
+There was an initial prescription drug trend rate of 8.25 percent for all retirees.
+The initial trend rates decrease to an ultimate trend rate of 4.25 percent over a period of 13 years.

-Discount Rate: A single discount rate of 1.95% was used to measure the total OPEB liability.
-There was a decrease of .38 percent in the discount rate since the previous year.
-Because the plan is essentially a "pay-as-yougo" plan, the single discount rate is equal to the prevailing municipal bond rate.
+Discount Rate: A single discount rate of 3.91 percent was used to measure the total OPEB liability.
+There was an increase of 1.96 percent in the discount rate since the previous year.
+Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
 The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
 Therefore, the municipal bond rate was used for the long-term rate of return and was applied to all periods of projected benefit payments to determine the total OPEB liability.